Private API

 • Body frame output (R_b_to_w, wing_pos, ω_b) computed algebraically via R_b_to_w = R_p_to_w * R_b_to_p (constant)

-For REFINE wings:
+For PARTICLE_DYNAMICS wings:

 • No rigid body dynamics (handled by DYNAMIC points)